 First meeting.
 For the first introduction, have the dog on their leash in case they explode into chase mode.
 If it seems to be going well, take the leash off and supervise closely.
 If the dog is behaving in a friendly and/or cautious way, try not to intervene in their interactions, except to praise and reward the dog for their good manners.
 Interrupt any intense chasing and try to redirect the dog’s attention to another activity.
 This is very difficult so you may be forced in the future to manage the dog on-leash around the cat until you have worked out a routine or divided up the house.

 Building the relationship.
 The length of this phase varies from one “sibling pair” to another.
 Carefully watch both pets’ body language for clues before you increase their time together.
 Until then, follow these guidelines:

 - In the first few weeks, observe the trend: are things getting better or worse?
 Monitor interactions until there is a pattern or plateau in their relationship.

-- If the dog is the newcomer, be sure to give plenty of extra attention to the cat so she does not associate this change with reduced attention and affection.
-If the newcomer is a cat, it’s also a good idea to make sure the dog associates the new intruder with good things for him.
+- If the dog is the newcomer, be sure to give plenty of extra attention to the cat so they do not associate this change with reduced attention and affection.
+If the newcomer is a cat, it’s also a good idea to make sure the dog associates the new intruder with good things for them.
 Always shoot for positive associations.